The Big Rocks in Life

-I’m was in Silicon Valley in 2019 for a few days to attend our yearly Sales Engineering (SE) training.
+I was in Silicon Valley in 2019 for a few days to attend our yearly Sales Engineering (SE) training.
 It’s a great way for the growing SE team to get together and talk shop.
 I find these yearly meetings very useful but they’re hectic.
-Fun but hectic.

 I love being in California.
 It’s such a wonderful place for the outdoors and ‘chilling’ in cities like San Francisco.
 I’m a big fan of the SoCal desert areas and Joshua Tree is one of my favorite destinations.
 Ever since I lived in Albuquerque, I’ve had a pull toward the mountains and deserts.
 Yet it seems that I won’t get away this time for much-needed fun out in those mountains.

 To achieve this I plan on digging out my old 7 Habits for Highly Effective People and giving it another read-through.
-I’m going to focus on all the habits but I’ll spend time revamping my Google Tasks to accommodate something called “quadrants.”Covey broke down tasks into four subcategories and when you do that you identify the tasks that are noise.
+I will focus on all the habits but spend time revamping my Google Tasks to accommodate something called “quadrants.”Covey broke down tasks into four subcategories and when you do that you identify the tasks that are noisy.
 This is important because noise robs you of your precious time.
 Spend more time on important tasks and don’t do the unimportant ones.

-Once you do that you can free up your time to focus on those Big Rocks, and that becomes your legacy, and I ask myself what legacy am I leaving behind?
+Once you do that you can free up your time to focus on those Big Rocks, which become your legacy, and I ask myself what legacy am I leaving behind?

 What legacy are YOU leaving behind?